 - 9 mg of folate

 - 2.32 mg of iron

 Elderberries are also an excellent source of fiber, containing 10.2 g of dietary fiber per cup.
-This makes up a large amount of the recommended daily intake, which according to Dietary Guidelines for Americans is 34 g for men and 28 g for women.
+This makes up a large amount of the recommended daily intake, which according to

 Meeting daily fiber recommendations can have the following health benefits: